OSU-Sustainability-Office/energy-dashboard/documents/frontend/README.md

 Basically when the dashboard first loads, it requests the map-building-meter layout of the database through the `allbuildings` API route.
 The dashboard then dynamically loads a Vuex module for each `building`, their `meter-group`, and each `meter` within said meter-group with attributes corresponding to the field values in the MySQL database.

-Those datasets themselves we store
+Those datasets themselves we store as "block" modules which themselves load "charts" to actually visualize the data.

 Basically here's the initial load procedure:
 1. App.vue calls `map/loadMap` which hits the Cloud API route "allbuildings"